 Generally, it is not.
 Sometimes a car can sell quickly, other times it can take a while before your car is sold.
 The amount of cash you get for your car can widely vary.
-This is why it is important to discount the value of your car with 20-30% if you want to include it in your liquid net worth.
+This is why it is important to discount the value of your car by 20-30% if you want to include it in your liquid net worth.

 As with your house and your retirement account, you don’t want to overestimate how much you would get for your car.

 To repeat, your liquid net worth = liquid assets – liabilities.

 - Retirement account (reduced by penalties and taxes)

 - House (reduced by 20% for costs and value depreciation)